Overseas F1 Visa Applicants

 - Official TOEFL (Test of English as a Foreign Language) transcript.

 Applicants should use HCC’s Institutional Code (5308) to have official scores sent directly to the college.
 Applicants currently in the U.S. can take HCC's English Placement Test instead of the TOEFL.
-Applicants must meet one of the following score requirements:
+Applicants must meet the following score requirement:

 - 74 or higher on the internet-based test (ibt)

 - Current bank statement (checking/savings account) with a balance of at least $34,000*

 Payment is expected for duration of study at Howard Community College.
 Financial documentation must be shown to verify that students can pay for their first year of academic and living expenses before they can be admitted.
 These costs are currently $34,000* for a year of study (*Costs subject to change.
 Additional financial support must be shown for dependents).